duizendstra/apps-script-template/.idx/airules.md

   - " - Describe the goal of requested changes clearly."
   - " - If suggesting significant code changes spanning multiple files, provide the full updated files or very clear snippets for each, clearly indicating the file path (e.g., `gas/managers/gasEventManager.js`)."
   - " - If suggesting small, localized changes, provide the relevant snippet and clearly state the filename and function/context."
-  - " - After suggesting code changes, recommend running `clasp push` to sync with the online project and then testing the changes (referencing the 'Manual Testing via Web App UI' section in `README.md` or the web app URL)."
+  - " - After suggesting code changes, recommend running `clasp push` to sync with the online project and then testing the changes (referencing testing procedures in `README.md`)."
-  - " - Reference the documentation appropriately: `README.md` for setup/workflow, features/goals, and UI testing steps."
+  - " - Reference the documentation appropriately: `SETUP.md` for initial setup, `README.md` for ongoing workflow, features/goals, and testing."
   - " - Reference the specific manager files (`gas/managers/gasCalendarManager.js`, etc.) when discussing interactions with those services."